jammiess/rust-shellcode/README.md

 A template project for writing shellcode in rust.

 The goal of this project is to make it easy to write shellcode for the major architectures in rust without a lot of custom configuration.
-While this template is not as generic as I wold have liked it to be, it makes it quite easy to get started.
+While this template is not as generic as I would have liked it to be, it makes it quite easy to get started.

 One of the drawbacks of this template is that the shellcode will not be the smallest. x86_64 and aarch64 optimize to be quite small, but the others can get a little bloated.